Tickets

 The construction of the Palazzo Pitti in Florence, Italy began in 1458 for Luca Pitti and was completed in 1465.
 The palace was later purchased by the powerful Medici family, who expanded and enhanced the building over the years.
 So, the Palazzo Pitti is over 550 years old.

-What is the architectural style of Palazzo Pitti?
+What distinguishes the architectural style of Palazzo Pitti from other palaces in Florence?

 Are there guided tours explaining the Palazzo Pitti’s history?